As a final bachelor project, I designed Smarker. Smarker is designed to stimulate several valuable goals:

 environment stimulates the awareness towards

-food (Jeanne Dalen et al, 2010), which contributes to a
+food (Jeanne Dalen et al, 2010), which may contribute to a

 healthy eating behaviour (Bruns, 2013).

-At second place, Smarker aims to provide an environment where children are more likely to taste what eventually will be served.
-Additionally, when drawing and tasting the ink they already taste ingredients of the served dish.
+Second, Smarker aims to provide an environment where children are more likely to taste the food that is eventually served.
+Additionally, when drawing and maybe tasting the ink beforehand, they already taste ingredients of the served dish.
 Tasting is important, as research has shown that after eight or nine taste exposures, the appreciation towards that particular food increases (Anantha Lakkakulaa et al, 2010).

-At third place, research has proved that while children play with food, they will learn more and faster about food (Lynn K. Perry et al, 2013).
+Finally, previous research has shown that while children play with food, they will learn more and faster about food (Lynn K. Perry et al, 2013).